ldtteam/MinecoloniesWiki/pages/src/source/tutorials/datapacks.md

  The only other supported name-value pair for a Tag JSON is the <code>"value":</code> Name.
 This accepts an Array of identifiers or tags as individual Resource Location strings.
 These string must contain the namespace and an item identifier in resource location format, matching either a single object of that tag's type, or another Tag prefixed by the # symbol.
 Missing or mistyped targets may cause the file to be ignored, or for Minecraft to throw an error on world load.
 Use the Advanced Tooltip functionality (F3 + H) in Minecraft to turn on display of Resource Locations in item tooltips for help finding specific strings.

- A typical tag file to add cobblestone and every type of vanilla anvil to a Tag would thus look like :
+ A typical tag file to add cobblestone and every type of vanilla anvil to a Tag would thus look like:

 {% highlight json linenos %}
 {